fares-sonar/fares-sonar/README.md

 - 🏢 I'm a junior frontend developer
 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with JavaScript, ReactJS, and NodeJS, or anything related to web development.
+- 💬 Ask me about my experience with JavaScript, ReactJS, or anything related to web development.
-- ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
 - 👨‍💻 Check out my portfolio at https://fares-sonar.github.io/portfolio/ to see some of the projects I've worked on.